Siege of Petersburg: Butler's assault (June 9)

 Kautz's men did not arrive until noon, however, having been delayed en route by numerous enemy pickets.
-They assaulted the Dimmock Line where it crossed the Jerusalem Plank Road (present-day U.S. Route 301, Crater Road).
-The Confederates' Battery 27, also known as Rives's Salient, was manned by 150 militiamen commanded by Maj.
-Fletcher H. Archer.
+They assaulted the Dimmock line where it crossed the Jerusalem Plank Road (present-day U.S. Route 301, Crater Road).
+The Confederates' Battery 27, also known as Rives's Salient, was manned by 150 militiamen commanded by Major Fletcher H. Archer.
 Kautz first launched a probing attack, then paused.
-His main attack was by the 11th Pennsylvania Cavalry against the Home Guard, a group consisting primarily of teenagers, elderly men, and some wounded soldiers from city hospitals.
-The Home Guards retreated to the city with heavy losses, but by this time Beauregard had been able to bring reinforcements from Richmond to bear, which were able to repulse the Union assault.
+His main attack was by the 11th Pennsylvania Cavalry against the home guard, a group consisting primarily of teenagers, elderly men, and some wounded soldiers from city hospitals.
+The home guards retreated to the city with heavy losses, but by this time Beauregard had been able to bring reinforcements from Richmond to bear, which were able to repulse the Union assault.
 Kautz, hearing no activity on Gillmore's front, presumed that he was left on his own and withdrew.
 Confederate casualties were about 80, Union 40.
 Butler was furious with Gillmore's timidity and incompetence and arrested him.
 Gillmore requested a court of inquiry, which was never convened, but Grant later reassigned him and the incident was dropped.